GainorB/v3/README.md

 # create-gainor-app

 A boilerplate application for creating react apps.
 Includes hot module replacement and webpack's dev server.
+Also comes configured with ESLint and Prettier. :)

 # Scripts